 "The superb senior practice manager Sian Wilkins is the consummate professional and brilliantly leads a committed and friendly civil clerking team that makes you feel very valued, and whose work is unerringly accurate and - most importantly these days - prompt." - Legal 500, 2018

-Luke is a Civil Senior Practice Assistant.
+Luke is a Civil Practice Manager.
 His current responsibilities encompass the management and development of all aspects of barristers’ practices including diary management, allocation of new work; fee negotiation and fixing.

 Luke is primarily responsible for the following practice areas: Actions Against the Police, Prisons, Inquests and Inquiries and Crime related Public Law.